undergrad-partner-school

 Retention Rate

-The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
 The six-year completion rate at this institution is 63%, which is considered an above-average graduation rate.

 Student Body